haagiboy88/BalanceMod/README.md

 # Balance Mod

-Balance Mod is a racing mod for The Binding of Isaac: Rebirth.
+Balance Mod is a racing mod for *The Binding of Isaac: Rebirth*.

 Download here: https://github.com/Zamiell/BalanceMod/releases